eur-nl/bootcamps/README.md

 Intro, short history of Python, characteristics of Python Jupyter Notebooks

+Python basics I

+  - simple expressions
+  - assignment statement
+  - conditional expressions
+  - sets
+  - lists
+  - tuples
+  - and other things to iterate over
+  - dictionaries, comprehensions
+  - defining one-line procedures

-Python basics
+Python basics II

+  - Using existing modules
+  - Creating your own modules
+  - Loops and conditional statements
+  - Grouping in Python using indentation
+  - Breaking out of a loop
+  - Reading from a file

+Datalab I: number guessing games (random, keeping track of scores, etc.)

+Datalab II: cookbook.py (wordfrequency in Jane Austen's novel "Emma")

-Python more in depth: Numbers & text
+Python more in depth: More on numbers & text

+Datalab III:

+Aggregating data: Scraping, etc.

 Day 2
 ---

-CSV files, Pandas, data cleaning
+CSV files, Pandas, data cleaning: tidy-data
 Text analysis with NLTK and/or textBlob, data cleaning

 SQL